-The organelle that releases quantities of energy to form ATP (adenosine triphosphate) is the mitochondrion (the plural form is mitochondria).
+The organelle that releases quantities of energy to form adenosine triphosphate (ATP) is the mitochondrion (the plural form is mitochondria).
 Because mitochondria are involved in energy release and storage, they are called the “powerhouses of the cells.”

-Green plant cells contain organelles known as chloroplasts, which function in the process of photosynthesis.
+Green plant cells, for example, contain organelles known as chloroplasts, which function in the process of photosynthesis.
 Within chloroplasts, energy from the sun is absorbed and transformed into the energy of carbohydrate molecules.
 Plant cells specialized for photosynthesis contain large numbers of chloroplasts, which are green because the chlorophyll pigments within the chloroplasts are green.
 Leaves of a plant contain numerous chloroplasts.
-Plant cells not specializing in photosynthesis (for example, root cells) have few chloroplasts and are not green.
+Plant cells not specializing in photosynthesis (for example, root cells) are not green.

 Prokaryotic cells lack a nucleus; the word prokaryotic means “primitive nucleus.”
 Eukaryotic cells, on the other hand, have a distinct nucleus.

-The nucleus of eukaryotic cells is composed primarily of protein anddeoxyribonucleic acid, or DNA.
-The DNA is organized into linear units calledchromosomes, also known as chromatin when the linear units are not obvious.
+The nucleus of eukaryotic cells is composed primarily of protein and deoxyribonucleic acid, or DNA.
+The DNA is tightly wound around special proteins called histones; the mixture of DNA and histone proteins is called chromatin.
+The chromatin is folded even further into distinct threads called chromosomes.
 Functional segments of the chromosomes are referred to as genes.
-Approximately 100,000 genes are located in the nucleus of all human cells.
-Nuclear proteins belong to a class of proteins called histones.
-The chromosome is coiled around the histones.
+Approximately 21,000 genes are located in the nucleus of all human cells.

 The nuclear envelope, an outer membrane, surrounds the nucleus of a eukaryotic cell.
 The nuclear envelope is a double membrane, consisting of two lipid layers (similar to the plasma membrane).
-Pores in the nuclear envelope allow the internal nuclear environment to communicate with the cell cytoplasm.
+Pores in the nuclear envelope allow the internal nuclear environment to communicate with the external nuclear environment.

 Although prokaryotic cells have no nucleus, they do have DNA.
 The DNA exists freely in the cytoplasm as a closed loop.
 It has no protein to support it and no membrane covering it.
-A bacterium typically has a single looped chromosome with about 4,000 genes.
+A bacterium typically has a single looped chromosome.